 Parish Councils seek to improve community wellbeing and provide better services at a local level.
 Their activities fall into three main categories: representing the local community; delivering services to meet local needs; striving to improve quality of life and community wellbeing.

 The Council serves, and makes decisions on behalf of, the village and aims to keep everyone informed about important issues and on-going projects.
-There are seven councillors- they are committed to the wellbeing of Chedburgh and give their time, effort and resources without financial reward.
+There are seven councillors - they are committed to the wellbeing of Flempton and Hengrave and give their time, effort and resources without financial reward.

 Councillors are members of the community, elected by the community.
 Elections take place every four years and the next elections will be in 2019.

-The village of Flempton also has a Church (St Catherine's, part of the Lark Valley Benefice) and a pub (The Greyhound, currently closed for refurbishment).
+The village of Flempton also has a Church (St Catherine's, part of the Lark Valley Benefice).